 We show you how to pay Ohio health insurance premiums with pre-tax dollars.
-Medical costs are increasing each year.
-By enrolling in your own self-directed Health Savings Account (HSA), you can manage your expenses, and also reduce your federal taxes.
+Medical costs are increasing each year, so by enrolling in your own self-directed Health Savings Account (HSA), you can manage your expenses, and reduce your federal taxes.
 Dental and vision expenses can also be paid with pre-tax dollars.
 Several carriers offer qualifying plans, and the provider networks are very large.
 Unused funds are not lost, and deposits can be made at any time throughout the year.

 HSAs are offered by most major companies, and we help you compare the different plans that are offered in your area.
-In most situations, Anthem Blue Cross, HealthSpan, Humana, Aetna, Medical Mutual or UnitedHealthcare are the best options (private or Group).
+In many situations, Anthem Blue Cross, Oscar, Humana, Aetna, Ambetter, Medical Mutual or UnitedHealthcare are the best options (private or Group).
 If offered through an employer, contributions may be offered to workers (often up to $3,000) and directly deposited into their Group account.

 Must Have An HDHP

-The biggest reductions apply to larger amounts, such as big hospital bills.
-However, smaller expenses, such as office visits, lab fees, x-rays and prescriptions are typically discounted.
+The biggest reductions apply to larger procedures, such as big hospital bills.
+However, smaller expenses, such as office visits, lab fees, x-rays, and prescriptions are typically discounted.
 Depending on the type of procedure, the reduction can be as much as 50%.
-Specialist visits also receive substantial repricing.
+Specialist visits and physical therapy also receive substantial repricing.

 MRIs receive some of the steepest discounts.
-Instead of paying a retail price of about $2,000-$3,000 in a hospital, you can often get an MRI at a specialized facility (approved by your carrier) for approximately $400-$1,000.
+Instead of paying a retail price of about $2,000-$3,000 in a hospital, you can often schedule an MRI at a specialized facility (approved by your carrier) for approximately $400-$1,000.
 The equipment and facilities utilized should be similar or identical to hospital-provided services.

 Popular low-cost policies that qualify as HDHP plans include:

 Once you have enrolled in an HDHP, you may sign up for the HSA with selected banks, credit unions, insurance companies and other approved companies.
 The HSA is not a policy that you purchase, but rather a savings account that allows you to deposit money on a tax-deferred basis.
-Typically, opening up an account does not require a personal visit.
+Typically, opening an account does not require a personal visit.
 It can easily be accomplished online, and you are never required to make any deposits.
 A small monthly maintenance fee ($2-$4) is typically required.

 Preventative Expenses Fully Covered

-Chase Bank is a popular option for the “side account,” but may other banks offer similar and approved options.
-If you have an existing checking account or savings account with a financial institution, they may offer you several perks for setting up the account, and possibly waive the $2-$4 monthly fee that sometimes is charged.
+Chase Bank is a popular option for the “side account,” but many other banks offer similar and approved options.
+If you have an existing checking account or savings account with a financial institution, they may offer you several perks for setting up the account, and possibly waive the monthly fee.
+Additional online options provide low-cost accounts.

 Cost Of Ohio HSA Plans